wisarutonpratum-oss/data-analytics-portfolio/README.md

 ## About Me

+## About Me

-* Former English teacher transitioning into Data Analytics
+* Data analyst candidate transitioning from 3 years as a government English teacher and department head into Data Analytics
+* Served concurrently as **Head of Foreign Language Department** — leading 7 teachers across 2 curriculum tracks and 25+ subjects, coordinating reporting across a 50-person staff
+* Worked as **Procurement Staff under the Budget Management Division** — managing end-to-end procurement workflows and budget utilization data across 5 divisions with approximately ฿4,000,000 in annual budget
-* Interested in Data Analyst, BI Analyst, and eventually Financial Analyst roles
+* Interested in Data Analyst, BI Analyst, Reporting Analyst, and eventually Financial Analyst roles
-* Comfortable with Excel, Power BI, DAX, and SQL, and currently building my Python foundation
+* Comfortable with SQL, Power BI, DAX, and Excel, and actively expanding Python workflows for EDA and data cleaning
 * Focused on business-oriented analytics projects that answer questions such as:
     * Why is profit declining despite revenue growth?
     * Which customer groups are most likely to churn?